roshda/ctf/sq1rrel25/crypto - secure vigenere/writeup.md

-# Squ1rrel CTF 2025 – crypto/Secure Vigenere
+# Squ1rrel CTF 2025 – crypto/secure vigenere

 *Published: 2025-04-09*

 This weekend, I played Vanderbilt University's Squ1rrel CTF with Psi Beta Rho.

-This writeup will walk through my process of solving the cryptography challenge "Secure Vigenère."
+This writeup will walk through my process of solving the simple cryptography challenge "Secure Vigenère."

 On connection, the server gives you a Vigenère-encrypted flag using a random key composed of letters from `"squirrelctf"`: